 Coaching for changemakers.
 It’s a tagline we chose carefully at a)plan coaching, and one that embodies so much of what our community represents.
-At its core, coaching is a vessel for change, growth, and powerful breakthroughs.
-Those who commit to coaching are committed to the process of consistent self and/or world improvement.
+At its core, coaching is a vessel for change, growth, and powerful breakthroughs – on both personal and societal levels.
+That’s why “coaching for social change” is one of the most common themes we see at a)plan.

 We’re extremely fortunate to work with folks who are deeply committed to change for the better.
 And since changemaking is such a critical part of the a)plan brand, we wanted to answer some key questions on this topic.
 What is a changemaker?
-How do people create change?
-What’s required to pursue goals and habits that stick?
+What is coaching for social change?
+What’s required to pursue goals and habits that have big impact on the world?

 In this post, we answer your questions on what is meant by “changemaker,” and we offer some pro tips on how to create lasting change, including: